ov-sa/Beautify.library/docs/elements/gridlist/removegridlistcolumn.md

 ---
 description: >-
-  Removes specified column from the gridlist.
+  Removes a specified column from the gridlist.
 ---

 ## **Syntax:**